nuralfiekowati/luttablesample/README.md

 # luttablesample
-This is a little sample of look up table for color space conversion.
+This is a little sample of look up table for color space conversion of Red in RGB.